alttpo/bsnes-as/README.md

 All properties and types in this section are defined in the `SNES::PPU` namespace, e.g. `SNES::PPU::frame`.

 * `frame` is a global property that is no-handle reference to the rendered PPU frame which offers read/write access to draw things on top of

-* `Frame` object type:
 * Coordinate system used: x = 0 up to 512 from left to right, y = 0 up to 480 from top to bottom; both coordinates depend on scaling settings, interlace mode, etc.
 * `uint16` is used for representing 15-bit RGB colors, where each color channel is allocated 5 bits each, from least-significant bits for blue, to most-significant bits for red.
 The most significant bit of the `uint16` value for color should always be `0`. `0x7fff` is full-white and `0x0000` is full black.

+* `Frame` object type:
+  * `int y_offset { get; set; }` - property to adjust Y-offset of drawing functions (default to +8 to skip top overscan area)
   * `uint16 get(int x, int y)` - gets the 15-bit RGB color at the x,y coordinate in the PPU frame
   * `void set(int x, int y, uint16 color)` - sets the 15-bit RGB color at the x,y coordinate in the PPU frame